 - 08. How to crop photos in a circle

-For more chapters and for our latest tutorials, visit our Photoshop Basics section!
+For more topics, visit our Photoshop Basics section!